AA3B-Bud/NanoVna/README.md

 - TDR function (measurement of cable length) - including impedance display
 - Filter analysis functions for low-pass, high-pass, band-pass and band-stop filters
 - Display of both an active and a reference trace
-- Live updates of data from the NanoVNA, including for multi-segment sweeps
+- Live updates of data from the TinySA, including for multi-segment sweeps
 - In-application calibration, including compensation for non-ideal calibration standards
 - Customizable display options, including "dark mode"
 - Exporting images of plotted values